Dungeons & Dragons (film series): Dungeons & Dragons 3: The Book of Vile Darkness (2012)

 It is the third installment in the series.
-Shot in Bulgaria in 2011, it was released direct-to-DVD in the United Kingdom on 9 August 2012.
+Shot in Bulgaria in 2011, it was released direct-to-DVD in the United Kingdom on August 9, 2012.

 Reboot

 Dungeons & Dragons: Honor Among Thieves (2023)

 A reboot has dealt with years of delays with legal disputes over filming rights between Hasbro, Universal Pictures, and Warner Bros.
 Pictures.
 In 2017, Paramount Pictures announced that they were distributing a Dungeons & Dragons film set for release in 2021.
 In July 2019, Jonathan Goldstein and John Francis Daley were in talks to direct.
 By January 2020, the two had adapted a script by David Leslie Johnson-McGoldrick and Michael Gilio for the film.
 In December 2020, it was announced Chris Pine was cast to star in the film.
 In early 2021, Hugh Grant was cast as Forge Fletcher, with Michelle Rodriguez, Regé-Jean Page, Justice Smith, Sophia Lillis, Chloe Coleman, Jason Wong and Daisy Head joining the cast.
 Filming began in April 2021 in Iceland and concluded August 19, 2021, with principal photography in Northern Ireland.
-The film is scheduled to be released March 31, 2023 after being delayed from various dates in 2021 and 2022.
+The film was released on March 31, 2023, after being delayed from various dates in 2021 and 2022.

-Untitled spin-off television series
+Television

 In February 2022, a spin-off television series was announced to be in development.
 A part of a "multi-pronged approach" for television projects, the show is described as the "flagship" and "cornerstone" live-action series, of the multiple projects in development; while the series will "complement" the film side of the franchise.
 Rawson Marshall Thurber is set to serve as creator, writer, executive producer, and showrunner and the series, in addition to directing the pilot episode.
 Various networks and streaming companies are reportedly bidding on distribution rights.
-In January 2023, it was announced that Paramount+ had given the show a straight to series order and will be produced by Entertainment One and Paramount Pictures.
+In January 2023, it was announced that Paramount+ had given the show a straight to series order and will be produced by Entertainment One (eOne) and Paramount Pictures.
+In April 2023, it was reported that Drew Crevello will serve as showrunner and executive producer of the series.
+However, in May 2024, Paramount+ announced that they were no longer moving forward with the series.
+Deadline reported that the series will now be overseen "by Hasbro's in-house division Hasbro Entertainment following eOne's December 2023 sale to Lionsgate" with a new creative team and "will undergo a creative update before being taken out to other potential buyers".

-Additional crew details
+Additional crew and production details

 In other media

 Wizards of the Coast released a Fast-Play Game, The Sewers of Sumdall, based on the first film.
 It is a DVD-ROM feature on the DVD as a printable PDF file.